A note on the Assmus--Mattson theorem for some binary codes: Introduction

 is satisfied, then $D^{\perp}_{2w+t+1}$ is a $(t+1)$-design. \end{Thm} This theorem provides a strengthening of the Assmus--Mattson theorem for some particular cases.
 In Section~\ref{sec:main3}, we discuss the parameters $n$ and $d$ that satisfy the condition in the Theorem \ref{thm:main3} (2).
-In particular, we show the following corollary: \begin{Cor} Let $C$ be applicable to the Assmus--Mattson theorem with $(d^{\perp},t)=(4,1)$.
+In particular, we show the following corollary: \begin{Cor} Let $C$ be satisfying the AM-condition with $(d^{\perp},t)=(4,1)$.
 For $n\leq 10000$, in Table \ref{tab: B}, we give the parameters $n$ and $d$ such that $\delta(C)<s(C)$ occurs.

 \end{Cor}